-The workshop doesn’t end with the last day of training: having completed the three days, you and your team members will have roughly one week to complete your campaign plan and move to the phase.
-June will be dedicated to sharing your campaign materials online, so altogether we can altogether make an effort to replace antisemitic hate speech with human rights-based narratives in some of the corners of the internet!
+The workshop doesn’t end with the last day of training: early November we will campaign together online, making an effort to replace antisemitic hate speech with human rights-based narratives in some of the corners of the internet!

-Throughout June, we will keep in touch to support you where needed, to share your posts and to hear from you on how your campaign materials perform.
+Throughout November, we will also keep in touch to support you where needed, to share your posts and to hear from you on how your campaign materials perform.

 Sounds interesting?
-Click here to fill out the registration form.
+Click here to fill out the registration form before 10th October.

 Please note that registration does not mean automatic enrolment – we will send an email confirmation to selected participants after the registration closes.